8e7an/dotvim/NOTES.md

 `nnoremap <c-right> :tabnext<cr>`

-Now you can use Ctrl ← to go left and Ctrl → to go right.
+Now you can use ctrl ← to go left and ctrl → to go right.

 ## Marks